CS-433/ml-project-1-hahaha/README.md

 ### **In this repository we submit:**
+**Document_code_for_pdf.ipynb**
+        where all of the codes for the report's results and figures are presented.
+The flow is the same as the paper report.

 **implementations.py**
 	where we have the basic functions as well as other functions necessary for the project